-Carbon sequestration is the process of removal and storage of carbon (i.e. carbon dioxide, CO2) from the atmosphere in carbon sinks (such as forests, woody plants or soils).
+Carbon sequestration is the process of removal and storage of carbon (i.e. carbon dioxide, CO2) from the atmosphere in carbon sinks (such as forests, woody plants, mangroves or soils).

-Sustainable land management practices is a key way to encourage carbon sequestration.
+Sustainable land and water management practices is a key way to encourage carbon sequestration.
 In South Australia, such practices include:

 - Revegetation of cleared land areas with environmental plantings to provide ecosystem services such as biodiversity, soil protection and reduced salinity